kotalilyy/rock-paper-scissors/README.md

 # Rock Paper Scissors Game

-Fun game of Rock Paper Scissors!
-It generates a random output for the computer and allows you to keep track of your wins.
+This app generates a random output for the computer and allows you to keep track of your wins.

-## Usage
+## Live Link

 [Play](https://kotalilyy.github.io/rock-paper-scissors/)